FAQs

 A lottery will be conducted through Lotterease in accordance with Ina A. Colen Acadmey’s Enrollment Policy if there are more applications than there are seats available for a given grade level.

-Are uniforms be required?
+Are uniforms required?

 Yes, and we will have a variety of options for families to choose from.
 Click here to purchase school uniforms from our Uniform Store.